 Spittles rubbish dump

-There has been some concern about the old rubbish dump at Lyme, we associate rubbish dumps as being filthy, dirty, smelly and unsanitary places, but Victorian rubbish was quite a bit different from ours.
-Modern-day trash is mostly plastic bags and packaging, nappies and food waste, we have a good recycling process in place so most of the household waste that goes to landfill is the stuff that can’t be reused or recycled.
+There has been some concern about the old rubbish dump at Lyme.
+We associate rubbish dumps as filthy, dirty, smelly, and unsanitary places, but Victorian rubbish was quite different from ours.
+Modern-day trash is mostly plastic bags and packaging, nappies, and food waste; we have a good recycling process in place, so most of the household waste that goes to landfill is the stuff that can’t be reused or recycled.
 The rotting food is long gone at Lyme, so there is absolutely no smell at all at this dump; you wouldn’t even know there was a dump there if you weren’t told about it.
 People back in the day tended to reuse a lot of things, like reusable nappies rather than disposable ones.

-Household products came in jars and bottles, and most things were degradable, unlike today where nothing seems to degrade.
-Victorian rubbish dumps are nothing like ours, and those jars and bottles have now become collectables, the broken bits get turned into seaglass and in turn, get picked up by visitors.
+Household products came in jars and bottles, and most things were degradable, unlike today, where nothing seems to degrade.
+Victorian rubbish dumps are nothing like ours, and those jars and bottles have now become collectables; the broken bits get turned into sea glass and, in turn, get picked up by visitors.

 Visiting Lyme Regis

 I can’t quite remember how much we paid to park at Charmouth Road car park, but I think it was £2 to park all day.
-We also did the park and ride a bit further up, that was better as the bus drops you off right at the bottom by the beach and we just walk around the path to the other side.
-It cost about £7 for parking and for three of us on the bus, this is seasonal parking as it’s in a field, you catch the bus back to the car park across the road outside the post office.
+We also did the park and ride a bit further up; that was better as the bus drops you off right at the bottom by the beach, and we just walked around the path to the other side.
+It cost about £7 for parking and for the three of us on the bus.
+This is seasonal parking as it’s in a field.
+You catch the bus back to the car park across the road from the post office.
 We have also parked at the bottom in a local car park.
 Out of season, this is fine, but during the summer months, spaces go very quickly.
 We didn’t have to pay for parking on the day we went as the council allowed free parking for Christmas shoppers.